rookiexiong7/rookiexiong7/README.md

 **rookiexiong7/rookiexiong7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+- in my final year as a bachelor's degree candidate at Harbin Institute of Technology, majoring in Artificial Intelligence at the Computing Faculty.
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...